attoh-ify/hng-stage-1/README.md

 Error:

-404 Not Found: String not found
+404 Not Found: String does not exist in the system

 ### 3. Get All Strings (With Filtering)